 - Methods are normalized and accessible through RESTful APIs.

-- Complete data payloads are returned in JSON and available to transform and normalize to a common resource.
+- Complete data payloads are returned in JSON and available to transform and normalize to a common object.

 - SAP keeps each connector up-to-date with changes at the endpoint.